 The Thiên Đường caves are a newly discovered cave system in the area just explored and opened safe for public visitation less than 5 years ago.
 The cave is large and cavernous, littered with rather exquisite and very large standalone limestone sculptures popping right off the ground all around you.
 The details of the natural features are emphasized by the ambient man-made lighting which illuminates the entire cave.

-Unlike most caves I had been in from Australia, China to the US, Thiên Đường is a very sparse enclosed cave system, large enough to even have a concert within.
+Unlike most caves I had been in from Australia, China to the US, Thiên Đường is a very sparse enclosed cave system.
+As a matter of fact, it is large enough to even hold a large concert within.
 From the natural beauty, you can see how the national park was listed in UNESCO’s World Heritage Sites in 2003 for its geological value.

-You get to explore the cave at your own time in comfort through a set of well-labeled markings bringing you to various points of interests in the caves.
-Each of the limestone formations all look like they have a mind of their own, each unique in their proportions and structure, formed over thousands of years.
+On foot, you get to explore the cave at your own time in comfort through a set of well-labeled markings bringing you to various points of interests in the caves.
+Interestingly, each of the limestone formations all look like they have a mind of their own.
+Each is unique in their proportions and structure, formed over thousands of years.

 Caves are also excellent natural insulators, able to maintain a near-constant interior temperature which makes it ideal for dwelling.
 It is surprisingly cool inside the caves sheltered from the sunny day outside.
 The likewise is true in the night, with the caves retaining heat during the cold outdoor nights.

-Phong Nha was regarded as the largest and longest cave in the Phong Nha-Kẻ Bàng national park until a recent discovery of Sơn Đoòng, another larger cave in April 2009 by a team of British cave explorers of the British Caving Association and Vietnamese locals.
+Phong Nha was regarded as the largest and longest cave in the Phong Nha-Kẻ Bàng national park until a recent discovery of Sơn Đoòng.
+This is another larger cave in April 2009 by a team of British cave explorers of the British Caving Association and Vietnamese locals.

 Caves are also excellent natural insulators, able to maintain a near-constant interior temperature which makes it ideal for dwelling.
 It is surprisingly cool inside the caves sheltered from the sunny day outside

-This cave however, is more inaccessible, requiring more days and specialized equipment to explore.
-Many of the caves systems in the National park still remains unexplored, from water studies, and given the park close proximity to the Laos border, some explorers say that the extensive underground caves networks here could even connect you directly into Laos.
+However, this remote caves are more inaccessible, requiring more days and specialized equipment to explore.
+Notably, many of the caves systems in the National park still remains unexplored.
+There are still extensive water studies done to map the entire network out.
+Moreover, given the park close proximity to the Laos border, some explorers say that the extensive underground caves networks here could even connect you directly into Laos.

 The Quảng Bình Province has invested in upgrading the Phong Nha-Kẻ Bàng visitor site to turn it into one of Vietnam’s major tourist destinations.
-There is a small settlement village and temple just before the cave entrance built to serve tourists, offering additional amenities, sanitation as well as places of entertainment and dining.
+There is a small settlement village and temple just before the cave entrance built to serve tourists.
+The place offers additional amenities, sanitation as well as places of entertainment and dining.
 The jetty here is also the pick-up point of your boat ride back to Sơn Trạch after your exploration of the Thiên Đường caves.

 Photo gallery of more photos of the Phong Nha and Thiên Đường caves.